GKoutilya/kitti-multisensor-perception-pipeline/README.md

 * **3D Bounding Boxes:**
   Object dimensions, locations, and yaw rotations from KITTI labels are used to compute accurate 3D box corners, projected into the image frame.

+* **Trajectory Arrows:**
+  Directional arrows are drawn between consecutive positions in the image plane to intuitively show the movement direction of tracked objects.

 * **Scene Summarization:**
   The OpenAI GPT-3.5 Turbo model receives current tracked objects and outputs a concise human-readable summary of traffic flow and object states, updated every frame.

 * **Visualization:**
   Built with matplotlib’s `FuncAnimation` and interactive widgets for user-friendly control.

+* **Documentation:**
+  All key functions and classes are documented with detailed docstrings to ensure clarity and maintainability.

 ---